Borujerd: Foundation and name

 The history of Borujerd before the advent of Islam is not well known.
 Parthian-era artifacts have been discovered in its environs by non-professional excavators.
-Moreover, one of Iran's oldest mosques, the Jameh Mosque of Borujerd, was constructed on the remains of a Zoroastrian fire temple.
+A former Zoroastrian fire temple once stood on the site where one of Iran's oldest mosques, the Jameh Mosque of Borujerd, was later constructed.
 This proves that the region was populated before Islam arrived.
 The Parthian king Orodes II (r.
 57–37 BC) is credited by some academics with laying the city's foundation.
-They believe that "Borujerd" stems from the Middle Persian word Wurūgird/Wulūgird/Orodhkard, meaning "built by Orodes."
+They believe that the Parthian word Wurūgird/Wulūgird/Orodhkard ("built by Orodes") was the original version of "Borujerd".
 Others consider it to have been built by the Sasanian king Peroz I (r.
 459–484), arguing that "Piruzgird" was its original name, before being changed into "Burugird", and then later Arabicised into "Burujird".

 History

 Only from the 9th-century does the name "Borujerd" appear in Islamic chronicles.
 It first appears in the Kitāb al-buldān of Ibn al-Faqih (fl.
 903), and is later reported in various forms, such as "Warukird", "Warugird", "Barugird" and "Barujird".
+In 1809, the governorship of Lorestan and Khuzestan was granted to the Qajar prince Mohammad Taqi Mirza.
+He made Borujerd his residence and, to protect the town, created a moat around it and repaired the old fortress.
+Borujerd developed into a sizable garrison town and a significant military hub by the end of the 18th century.
+It was used by the Qajars as a base for campaigns aimed at consolidating control over the western regions, especially against the Lur tribes.

 Esteemed religious institutions operated in Borujerd during the Qajar era, producing two distinguished Shia scholars, Asad Allah Borujerdi (died c.
 1854) and Hossein Borujerdi (died 1961).